Explore the Levels of Change Management

 • Intentionally build change management capabilities in your teams

 Building your institution’s change capabilities enables you to handle more change, faster and more cost-effectively.
 Every institution is unique.
 You might start by selecting key members of your team to go through to change management training.
-If you need to scale and mature quickly in change management, our advisors can help you develop a holistic approach to building capabilities with training, hands-on deployment support, change management consulting, licensing, and other guidance.
+If you need to scale and mature quickly in change management, our Change Advisors can help you develop a holistic approach to building capabilities with training, hands-on deployment support, change management consulting, licensing, and other guidance.

 • Equip people to perform their unique roles during change